Updated January 2022

 Digital marketing is often a large investment, but with the right agency partner, the returns in terms of business growth can be significant.
 Finding that partner depends on an understanding of each agency candidate’s capabilities and approach, and how they differ from each other.

-To help find out as much as you can about a potential partner before you hire a digital marketing agency, ask agency candidates the following questions.
+To help find out as much as you can about a potential partner before you hire a digital marketing agency, here are some important questions you need to know when deciding how to hire a digital marketing agency.

 Who will work on our account?